cmhouston/excl-mobile/docs/howToSetUpGenyMotionOnAMac.md

 - Set "Android SDK Home" to the version folder of your android sdk, which lives in:
 	/usr/local/Cellar/android-sdk/
-	- You can confirm this by navigating there yourself with invisible folders being shown

 - Set "Android NDK Home" to the version folder of your android ndk, which lives in:
 	/usr/local/Cellar/android-ndk/
 	- NOTE: just selecting the "android-sdk" or "android-ndk" folders will not work, you must highlight the version folder within these